 User Acquisition Efficiency

-The RealReal is very efficient at acquiring new users, spending only 20.1% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a combination of scale and a highly differentiated product offering, which gives The RealReal the freedom to invest its resources into new growth initiatives while still maintaining optionality.
+The RealReal is extremely efficient at acquiring new users, spending only 16.2% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a highly differentiated product offering and customer acquisition advantages from scale, giving The RealReal the freedom to invest its resources into new growth initiatives while maintaining optionality.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-The RealReal burned through $17.3 million in Q3.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+The RealReal burned through $19.1 million in Q3, increasing the cash burn by 9.6% year on year.

-The RealReal has burned through $149.9 million in cash over the last twelve months, a -25.5% free cash flow margin.
-This low FCF margin is a result of The RealReal's need to continue investing in the business in order to fuel growth.
+The RealReal has burned through $114.2 million of cash over the last 12 months, resulting in an uninspiring negative 20.8% free cash flow margin.
+This low FCF margin stems from The RealReal's capital intensive business model and desire to stay competitive.

 Key Takeaways from The RealReal's Q3 Results